Yellow Fever Vaccine Shortage

 As soon as you know your plans, please call UHC at 541-346-2770 to make your travel appointments.
 Travel services are in high demand in the spring months, so please plan ahead.

 Before appointments can be made, travelers should complete a travel worksheet that includes a travel itinerary.
-This travel worksheet can be obtained at the GEO office, at the UHC Nurse Specialty Clinic, or downloaded by clicking on the link below.
+This travel worksheet can be obtained at the GEO office, at the UHC Nurse Specialty Clinic, or completed online by logging in to myUOHealth and completing the pre-travel worksheet, found in the Forms section.

 Travelers must complete the travel worksheet before appointments can be made.
 Completed worksheets can be dropped off at the Nurse Specialty Clinic or faxed to 541-346-9093.